dbwebb-se/mvc/example/symfony-write-application-code/README.md

 Prepare
 --------------------------

-You should have worked through the exercise "[Symfony with GET, POST, SESSION](https://github.com/dbwebb-se/mvc/tree/main/example/symfony-get-post-session)".
+You should have worked through the exercise "[Get going with Symfony](https://github.com/dbwebb-se/mvc/tree/main/example/symfony)".